CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 >**Steve:** Nice one!
 Some clients already have their stack embedded in stone, and being unwilling to conform can lose the business or make the project a lot harder.

 ## 7. Organization

+Software is **complicated**.
+There are a lot of tasks, requirement clarifications, bugs, steps to implement, etc. The better your organization skills are, the better you'll be able to keep track of outstanding tasks, which ones need follow up, map out the big picture, and prioritize which tasks are *critical* to be done *now*.
+Being able to do these would result in efficiency and therefore cost less $$$ as the project progresses.

 >**Cristina:** Organization skills can help you keep track of all the things that need to be done  TODAY vs LATER.